moodlebox/moodlebox.net/README.md

 1. Push your changes to Github: `git push`.
 1. Create a pull request by visiting `https://github.com/<you-username>/moodlebox.net` and following the instructions at the top of the screen.

-### What about file name?
+### What about the file name?

-The main part of the file (before the first dot) must __not be changed__, as it is used to put the page in relation with its translations, in the language switcher of the web site.
+The main part of the file name (before the first dot) must __not be changed__, as it is used to keep the page in relation with its translations, via the language switcher of the web site.

 The last part of the file name, the extension `.md`, must also __not be changed__.